Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity

 Naturally, the aim here is to find counterexamples to the bounds in \Cref{conj:vertex-bound-even} that are as ``manifold-like'' as possible.
 To make this notion more precise, we have the following definition.

 \begin{definition} Let $\tri$ be a $d$-dimensional closed, connected triangulation.
-If $\tri$ does not have any faces (of any dimension) which are identified with themselves under a non-identity relation (for example, an edge identified with itself in reverse) then we call the space $|\tri|$ a \textit{$d$-pseudomanifold}.
+If $\tri$ does not have any faces (of any dimension) which are identified with themselves under a non-identity relation (for example, an edge identified with itself in reverse) then we call $\tri$ a {\em $d$-pseudomanifold (triangulation)}.

-A $d$-pseudomanifold is \textit{$s$-nonsingular}, or $N_s$, if the link of every $s$-face of $\tri$ is a standard PL $(d-1-s)$-sphere. \end{definition}
+An $s$-face with link in $\tri$ a standard PL $(d-1-s)$-sphere is called {\em nonsingular}, all other faces are called {\em singular}.
+A $d$-pseudomanifold is \textit{$s$-nonsingular}, or $N_s$, if all of its $s$-faces are nonsingular. \end{definition}

+In particular, an $N_0$ pseudomanifold is a manifold, and every $d$-pseudomanifold is $N_{d-1}$ because every ridge is contained in exactly one gluing, and so has link $\mathbb{S}^0$.
+In fact, this extends further to $N_{d-2}$.

+\begin{proposition} The link of a $k$-face in a $d$-pseudomanifold triangulation, $k \leq d-2$, is connected. \end{proposition} \begin{proof} Let $\Sigma$ be an $i$-face of a $d$-dimensional triangulation $\tri$, and $\delta,\delta'$ two facets of the link of $\Sigma$.
+We show that there is a sequence of gluings in the link of $\Sigma$ (a path in its dual graph) joining $\delta$ and $\delta'$.